What is your photography approach and style?

 All of my equipment is insured and I am covered for professional indemnity and public liability.
 You may ask to see proof of this.

 What time do you arrive and leave?

-I usually arrive two hours before the ceremony to capture bridal preparations, and I stay until just after the first dance unless you have any events planned for later on, in which case we can discuss longer coverage.
+I usually arrive two hours before the ceremony to capture any preparations, and I stay until a few songs after the first dance unless you have any events planned for later on, in which case we can discuss longer coverage.

 How do you ensure you capture all of the important moments?

 I send a questionnaire for you to fill in so you can list all of the group shots and any photos you would like.
-I print this out and bring it with me on the day so I can ensure I have captured every last detail!
+I have it with me on the day so I can ensure I have captured every detail!